k-vswitch/k-vswitch/README.md

 ### GRE / VxLAN Overlay

-k-vswitch supports GRE and VxLAN overlay for your Kubernetes cluster.
-GRE is recommended, however, some cloud providers do not allow
+k-vswitch supports a simple GRE or VxLAN overlay for cross node networking on your Kubernetes clusters.
-GRE traffic over VM network so you may need to use VxLAN in that case.

 ### ARP Responder

-k-vswitch programs flows on the Open vSwitch bridge to automatically send ARP replies to all ARP requests on your pod network.
+k-vswitch programs flows on the OVS bridge to automatically send ARP replies to all ARP requests on your pod network.
 This removes the need for L2 broadcast/learning for pods on your cluster.

 See [Upcoming features](#upcoming-features) for a list of future improvements/features planned for k-vswitch.
 ## Architecture

 ### Components